michaelbonner/smackgrc/src/pages/index.md

   egestas tellus sodales et.
 Etiam consequat purus condimentum, porttitor massa vitae, molestie arcu.
 Vestibulum leo orci, mollis eget quam sit amet, aliquam vehicula dolor.
+intro:
+  blurbs:
+    - image: /img/undraw_professor_8lrt.png
+      title: 2-3 week implementation time
+      text: >
+        Upload your data quickly via MS Excel.
+        Remote or on-site training and implementation services.
+        Training offered at Park City, Utah and other locations globally as needed.
+    - image: /img/undraw_business_analytics_l92d.png
+      title: No separate charges for individual modules
+      text: >

+        Unlike our competitors, all modules are included in all plans.
+    - image: /img/undraw_pie_graph_x9dy.png
+      title:  Powerful, dynamic multi-dimensional reporting
+      text: >

+        One of the best features of Quick Base is its powerful reporting.
+It is easy to create all types of reports, including, Kanban, Gantt, Calendar, Map, and Charts of many kinds.
+    - image: /img/undraw_process_e90d.png
+      title: Fully customizable by you without the need of a developer
+      text: >
+        With Quick Base, you control everything from the look and feel to the functionality.
+The workflows, forms, fields, tables, reports, dashboards, and other app building blocks can be configured to match your unique  processes.
+You can even build your own apps from scratch with no need for coding or IT assistance.
+Custom app development has never been easier than with Quick Base.
 demoCallout:
   buttonText: Request a demo
   text: >-